3dcitydb/3dcitydb-mkdocs/docs/3dcitydb/db-functions.md

 (see [here](feature-module.md#relationships)).
 Therefore, the values from the `PROPERTY` table can be directly used as input parameters.

-The `update_bounds` and `box2envelope` functions are utility functions used by the functions mentioned above.
-However, they can also be used on their own to update a bounding box based on another or to convert a PostGIS `BOX3D` geometry into the envelope representation needed for the envelope column in the FEATURE table.
+The remaining `get_envelope` functions are utility functions used by the functions mentioned above.
+However, they can also be used on their own to compute the envelope for one or two geometries, or to convert a PostGIS `BOX3D` geometry into the envelope representation needed for the `envelope` column in the `FEATURE` table.

 ## CRS functions